You’re crossing an inappropriate boundary when you judge and comment on a child’s body.

 Make a Commitment to Stop Weight Bullying Your Kids or Teens

-Commit today to not bully your child or teen.
+Commit today to stop weight bullying your child or teen.
 What are your future parent guide words?
 Envision you showing up as the kind of parent you want to be.
 Nobody’s watching but you, and your kid.
 If you are a parent who is a weight bully, you’re most likely weight bullying yourself and it’s not a simple flip of a switch to cancel diet culture.
 Your children and teens are worth the work you have to do to do better.

 May 2022 Is Mental Health Awareness Month